 Consider how existing procedures in each setting will need to be adapted and whether the intervention will generate new care delivery processes and workflows.
 Training for embedded PCTs is optimally conducted within routine care and operations using the healthcare system’s existing training structure.
-Also, system change over time may need to be accommodated, for example, to orient new leaders joining the system or to account for changes in electronic tools for clinical decision support.
+Also, system change over time may need to be accommodated, for example, to orient new leaders and staff joining the system or to account for changes in electronic tools for clinical decision support.

 The following checklist presents considerations for designing stakeholder training.
 For more guidance and examples, read Training Front-line Staff and Clinicians.